jakubfiala/blog/src/content/blog/finding-gustavo-1.md

 ![](https://www.fiala.space/assets/img/gustavo/vc.webp)

-*This is the first post in a "Making of" series for my new web-based game, [Finding Gustavo](https://finding-gustavo.quest).
+*This is the first post in the "Making of" series for my new web-based game, [Finding Gustavo](https://finding-gustavo.quest).
 In this series, I talk about the various techiques I used to turn Google Street View into a (sort of) game engine.
 While reading the post, it helps to be somewhat familiar with programming, ideally in JavaScript.*

 ---